Sabika bint Ibrahim Al Khalifa: Work with the Supreme Council for Women

 In 2001, Bahrain announced that Sabika would chair the new women's council.
 In 2008, she became the head of the Supreme Council for Women in Bahrain, which encourages the expansion of women's rights in Bahrain.
 This group encouraged women to vote in the 2001 elections.
 In June 2005, Sabika hosted the first ladies of the Arab world in Bahrain for the second meeting of the Higher Council of Arab Women Organisation.
-She formulated and supervised he implementation of the National Strategy for the Advancement of Bahraini Women, the strategic document for the Supreme Council for Women.
+She formulated and supervised the implementation of the National Strategy for the Advancement of Bahraini Women, the strategic document for the Supreme Council for Women.

 In 2006 (shortly before the national election), Sabika led the SCW in launching a women's political empowerment program to support and train women for participation in the public sphere.
 This program was the first of its kind in the Arab region.
-She also launched a program for the economic empowrment of women.
+She also launched a program for the economic empowerment of women.

 While Bahraini women have made overall gains in political representation since its founding, the SCW has been criticized due to its connection with the state and with Sabika.
 The SCW has been criticized for being unwilling to challenge the status quo.
 It has also been accused of controlling, not supporting, women's political participation and deliberately diminishing the efforts of independent women's NGOs.
 In this position, Sabika is considered "a role model for women on the pro-government side."